-Subject of assessment: Middlesbrough Council Budget 2024/5 Coverage: Crosscutting ☐ Strategy ☐ Policy ⊠ Service ☐ Function This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ⊠ Review 3.1 ⊠ Organisational change ☑ Other (please state) Budge et It is a: New approach: Revision of an existing approa ch:  It is driven by: Legislation: Local or corporate requirements: Description: service delivery levels.
-These init anced budget annually.
+Subject of assessment: Middlesbrough Council Budget 2024/5 Coverage: Crosscutting Crosscutting ☐ Strategy ☐ Policy ⊠ Service ☐ Function This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ⊠ Review 3.1 ⊠ Organisational change ☑ Other (please state) Budge et It is a: New approach: Revision of an existing approach: It is driven by: Legislation: \boxtimes Local or corporate requiremen its: Description: service delivery levels.
+These initi anced budget annually.
 The purpals.
-The Public Sector Equality D pact disproportionately adversely line with the PSED.
-The protecte ancy and maternity, race, religion what the impact of proposals will been given to steps needed to avoing and may result in adjustments ley are still brought forward, in order for consultation with the pulicatives will form part of the 2024/2 uty (PSED) places a statutory duty on groups that share a protected of characteristics are: age, disability or belief, sex and sexual orientation be.
-Where there is a risk that they id or mitigate that impact.
-Mitigations to meet their needs.
-Where decises on the Council to ensure that characteristic under UK law ty, gender reassignment, on.
+The Public Sector Equality Depact disproportionately adversely line with the PSED.
+The protected ancy and maternity, race, religion what the impact of proposals will been given to steps needed to avoing and may result in adjustments ey are still brought forward, in order to consultation with the publicatives will form part of the 2024/2 uty (PSED) places a statutory duty on groups that share a protected of characteristics are: age, disability or belief, sex and sexual orientation of the characteristics are sexual orientation of the characteristics are their needs.
+Where decises to meet their needs. on the Council to ensure that characteristic under UK law ty, gender reassignment, on.
 To ensure compliance with will have a disproportionate in will include steps to take sions cannot be fully mitigated is overall IA considers the